Chat with us, powered by LiveChat

 mountain-workout

 You all know who Hafþór Júlíus Björnsson is, right?
 Oh, you know, that monstrosity you’ve seen in Game of Thrones.
 The guy that shoved Prince Oberyn Martell’s eyes neatly in the back of his skull with his bare hands.
-To be a mountain, you need to have a mountain workout.
+To be a mountain, you need to follow the mountain man bodybuilding routine!

 This blog takes a deep dive into The Mountain workout, diet and what it means to be compared to a body mass and not a mere human being.